CS558/extra-lecture-range-trees/README.md

 The main insight is to realize that it is trivial to update a range tree if we don't care about maintaining balance.
 To insert, just walk the tree and insert into all the appropriate subtrees.
 Deletion requires a bit more work, but basically boils down to walking a subtree to find an appropriate ancestor and moving it to the right position.

 The problem with doing all these ad-hoc updates though is that the tree will over time become unbalanced, and so we lose the efficiency of our queries.
-However, the idea behind BB-alpha trees is that this is ok providing we don't let it get too out of whack.
-The basic concept is that we pick some constant 1/4 < alpha < sqrt(2)/2 that determines how much sloppiness we will allow in our tree.
-The goal is to enforce the invariant that subtrees are nearly balanced:
+The way we solve this is by allowing the trees to become slightly unbalanced up to some threshold.
+The way we measure this balance threshold is that we pick some parameter 1/4 < alpha < sqrt(2)/2 that determines how much sloppiness we will allow in our tree.
+The goal is to enforce the invariant that subtrees are nearly balanced.
+That is let, w be the weight of a tree p, then we require that:

 * w(left(p)) <= (1 - alpha) * w(p)
 * w(right(p)) <= (1 - alpha) * w(p)

 One can show that in this situation, the height of the tree is at most log_(1-1/alpha)(n), which for alpha>0 is still O(log(n)).
 So what happens if a tree becomes unbalanced such that these invariants aren't satisified anymore?
-In a BB-alpha tree we just rebuild it!
-It turns out that amortized the cost of this rebuilding is completely paid for by the updates themself.
-Here is some JavaScript which shows how to implement the BB-alpha rebalancing for insertion into a range tree:
+In a weight balanced tree we just rebuild it!
+It turns out that amortized the cost of this rebuilding is completely paid for by the updates if we charge them O(cost of rebuilding tree/number points).
+Here is some JavaScript which shows how to implement the weight balancing for insertion into a range tree:

 ```javascript
 function insert(tree, p) {